prossouw79/arduino_projects/Arduino Serial LED Control/README.md

 # 2. Arduino LED Control over serial #

 Whereas the Raspberry Pi used in the first section represents a high-level system akin to a computer, the Arduino represents a low-level system akin to a digital radio.
-Where the Raspberry Pi uses a microprocessor with multiple cores, a large memory pool and a high clockspeed; the Arduino uses a microcontroller that has a lot less computing power but also uses a fraction of the electricity and is well-suited to electronics rather than general computing.
+Where the Raspberry Pi uses a microprocessor with multiple cores, a large memory pool and a high clockspeed; the Arduino uses a micro-controller that has a lot less computing power but also uses a fraction of the electricity and is well-suited to electronics rather than general computing.
 We'll use the strengths of both in this project.

 ## 1.1 Circuit diagram ##
 Using the Arduino, LEDs, resistors, breadboard and dupont jumpers, create the following circuit (or logical equivalent).